discourses/reader/README.md

 * The switch from `dask` to `multiprocessing`
 * Dockerfile
-* GitHub Actions .yml: For (a) pytest, coverage, and pylint tests, (b) building & deploying docker images.
+* GitHub Actions .yml: For (a) automated pytest, coverage, and pylint tests, (b) building & deploying docker images.
 Continuing deploying images to docker hub
-* Tests: GitHub Actions will highlight deficiencies w.r.t. tests and/or conventions
+* Automated Tests: GitHub Actions will highlight deficiencies w.r.t. tests and/or conventions
 * Brief, but comprehensible, docstrings throughout